-Again, similar to the Maximise Conversions.
+This is similar to the Maximise Conversions.
 Just replace conversions with clicks and this is this smart bidding strategy summed up!
-Likewise i’d like to reiterate that you should use these strategies with care, and are a very quick and easy way to deplete your daily budget.
-However they do have their place depending on your overarching goal.
+Likewise, I’d like to reiterate that you should use these strategies with care, as they are a very quick and easy way to deplete your daily budget.
+However, they do have their place depending on your overarching goal.

 Target Impression Share